-Hairs with black piedra isolated from Brazilian Indians were investigated studying serial sections for light and transmission electron microscopy.
+Hairs with black piedra isolated from Brazilian Indians were investigated by studying serial sections with light and transmission electron microscopy.
 P. hortae showed strong keratolytic activity; it was able to destroy both the cuticle and the hair cortex.
 Two well-defined types of cortex digestion appeared.
 The first one was parallel to the axis of hair and was produced by fungal cells that grew separating the external layers of the outer cortex.
 The second type was produced by active boring hyphae, forming channels as they penetrated vertical to the axis of hair.

-In vivo and in vitro studies using electron microscopy, X-ray microanalysis have shown elements like phosphorus, sulfur, and calcium in the nodules that develop on hair and in culture colonies.
+In vivo and in vitro studies using electron microscopy and x-ray microanalysis have shown elements like phosphorus, sulfur, and calcium in the nodules that develop on hair and in culture colonies.
 These elements are part of the extracellular material that compacts the pseudoparenchymatous organization of the fungus.
 Their presence is due to the capacity of melanin-like pigments to sequester ions.
 They may form part of the mucopolysaccharides that constitute the extracellular material.
 Researchers detected contaminants such as aluminum, silicon, and iron on the surface of the nodule; these have links to the residual molecules produced during the breakdown of the cuticular keratin.

-In P. hortae, the cementing extracellular material, that holds the nodule together is probably the main factor responsible for preserving the fungus against environmental attack and desiccation.
+In P. hortae, the cementing extracellular material that holds the nodule together is probably the main factor responsible for preserving the fungus against environmental attack and desiccation.
 Moreover, this compact organization can also impair successful treatment, which may explain why an untreated black piedra may run a very chronic course.

 Black piedra is asymptomatic, except for the unsightly nodes visible on hair strands.
 On examination, the hair shaft shows firmly attached brown-black nodules, which are less than 1mm in size.
 These nodules are gritty on palpation.
 The nodules are usually multiple and vary in size from microscopic to 1 mm or more in diameter.
 They are oval or elongated in shape with their thickness tapering from one end to the other or from the middle to the edge.
 They are composed of a compact cellular substance that surrounds the hair shaft.
 Hair shafts affected by these nodules become weak and often break at the point of infection.
 The disease is chronic and can last for months or even years.

 Trichoscopy: Hair examination using trichoscopy may provide useful information for the correct diagnosis by differentiating pseudonits from nits.
-It shows multiple oval or elongate shaped brown-black nodules on the hair shaft.
+It shows multiple oval or elongate-shaped brown-black nodules on the hair shaft.

 Direct microscopic examination (DME): DME of the crushed nodules under 10% KOH shows branched hyphae (4 to 8 microns) held together by a cement-like substance.
 The dematiaceous filamentous hyphae appear as chains of stout thick-walled cells resembling arthrospores.
 Visualization enhancement can be via lactophenol cotton blue and other colored dyes.

-Fungal Culture: The culture on Sabouraud dextrose agar (SDA) medium at room temperature shows a smooth greenish-black colony with raised and cerebriform center.
+Fungal Culture: The culture on Sabouraud dextrose agar (SDA) medium at room temperature shows a smooth greenish-black colony with a raised and cerebriform center.
 The reverse side of the colonies is blackish.
 While performing the culture, it is noteworthy that cycloheximide does not inhibit this fungus.

-Microscopic examination of the colonies shows round, dark brown, globus ascus with ascospores.
+The microscopic examination of the colonies shows round, dark brown, globus ascus with ascospores.